Layr-Labs/eigenlayer-docs/static/llms.md

 - [Rewards Split](eigenlayer/concepts/rewards/rewards-split): Operators earn rewards by opting into the Operator Sets of AVSs that implement Rewards.
 By default, Operators earn a 10% split
 - [Rewards Submission](eigenlayer/concepts/rewards/rewards-submission): AVSs make rewards submissions specifying:
 - [Magnitudes when Slashed](eigenlayer/concepts/slashing/magnitudes-when-slashed): If you're new to slashing in EigenLayer, make sure you're familiar with Operator Sets
+- [Redistribution](eigenlayer/concepts/slashing/redistribution): ELIP-006 Redistributable Slashing introduced Redistributable Operator Sets.
-- [Safety Delays](eigenlayer/concepts/slashing/safety-delays-concept): When the Slashing and Operator Set upgrade is live on mainnet, stake can become slashable for a Staker that has previously
+- [Safety Delays](eigenlayer/concepts/slashing/safety-delays-concept): Stake delegated to an Operator can become slashable, and when redistributable slashing is live on mainnet, previously delegated
-- [Slashable Stake Risks](eigenlayer/concepts/slashing/slashable-stake-risks): With Slashing, stake can become slashable for a Staker that has previously
+- [Slashable Stake Risks](eigenlayer/concepts/slashing/slashable-stake-risks): Stake delegated to an Operator can become slashable, and when redistributable slashing is live on mainnet, previously delegated
-- [Slashing Overview](eigenlayer/concepts/slashing/slashing-concept): Slashing implements ELIP-002: Slashing via Unique Stake & Operator Sets.
+- [Overview](eigenlayer/concepts/slashing/slashing-concept): ELIP-006 Redistributable Slashing introduced Redistributable Operator Sets.
-- [Unique Stake](eigenlayer/concepts/slashing/unique-stake): ELIP-002 Slashing via Unique Stake & Operator Sets introduced Operator Sets and Slashing.
+- [Unique Stake](eigenlayer/concepts/slashing/unique-stake): Unique Stake ensures AVSs and Operators maintain key safety properties when handling staked security and slashing on EigenLayer.
 - [Accounts](eigenlayer/concepts/uam/uam-accounts): The account is the Ethereum address that interacts with the EigenLayer core contracts if no appointees are set.
 - [Admins](eigenlayer/concepts/uam/uam-admins): Admins can take any action on behalf of the original account that appointed them including adding or removing admins.
 Creating
 - [Appointees](eigenlayer/concepts/uam/uam-appointees): Appointees act as another account for a specific function for a specific contract, granting accounts granular access control.